thomasdarimont/keycloak-project-example/readme.md

 - Support for instant reloading of theme and extension code changes
 - Support Keycloak configuration customization via CLI scripts
 - Examples for Integration Tests with Keycloak-Testcontainers
+- Example for End to End Tests with Cypress
+- Realm configuration as Configuration as Code via keycloak-config-cli scripts
+- Multi-realm setup example with OpenID Connect and SAML based Identity Brokering
+- LDAP based User Federation

 # Build
 The example can be build with the following maven command: